cuba-platform/translations/README.md

 To localize the common components, it is sufficient to translate only the _main message packs_ of the **cuba** base project:

-- Copy the following English files to your project:
+- Copy the following English files from `content/en/{version}/cuba/modules` directory to your project and rename them for the required locale (`zz` in this example):
-	- `content/en/{version}/cuba/modules/gui/src/com/haulmont/cuba/gui/messages.properties`
+	- `gui/src/com/haulmont/cuba/gui/messages.properties` to `{project_root}/modules/gui/src/com/haulmont/cuba/gui/messages_zz.properties`
-	- `content/en/{version}/cuba/modules/web/src/com/haulmont/cuba/web/messages.properties`
+	- `web/src/com/haulmont/cuba/web/messages.properties` to `{project_root}/modules/gui/src/com/haulmont/cuba/gui/messages_zz.properties`
-	- `content/en/{version}/cuba/modules/desktop/src/com/haulmont/cuba/desktop/messages.properties` (only if you use the **desktop** module)
+	- `desktop/src/com/haulmont/cuba/desktop/messages.properties` to `{project_root}/modules/desktop/src/com/haulmont/cuba/desktop/messages_zz.properties` (only if you use the **desktop** module)
-- Rename the files for the required locale, for example `messages_zz.properties`.
-- Translate the messages.
+- Translate messages in the copied files.
 - Add the new locale to the _Project Properties_ > _Available locales_ list, for example `Zzzzzz|zz`.
 - Restart your application server.